1996

 on the album that I recorded at Electric Lady - the only vocal I performed

-high - was Sister Of Night.
+high - was Sister of Night.
 I can hear how scared I was.
 I'm glad it's

 there to remind me.
 I could see the pain I was causing everybody."[3]

-Nevertheless he liked that song very much and felt appealed by the lyrics.
+Nevertheless, he liked that song very much and felt appealed by the lyrics.

 "The song is, for me, it kinda takes me through what was wonderful about being